hklarner/pyboolnet/Docs/Sphinx/source/Installation.rst

 It is required to generate drawings of interaction graphs and state transition graphs.
 To install it on Linux run::

-   $ sudo apt-get install graphviz
+   $ sudo apt install graphviz

 Make sure to check the paths in ``settings.cfg``.